gvwilson/thirdbit/src/fiction/iffy/index.md

 Let's get you hooked up.
 Captain?"

-The Australian nodded and placed his hand on the back of Iffy's neck.
+The Aussie nodded and placed his hand on the back of Iffy's neck.
 Something stung for a moment.
 She managed to stand up and take one futile step before her knees gave way.

-Once again a pair of exoskeletoned arms picked her up, but this time she was conscious as she was carried to the pink plastic chair.
-Captain Kerse lowered her into it more gently than she expected.
+Once again a pair of exoskeletoned arms picked her up, but this time she was conscious Captain Kerse lowered her into the pink plastic chair more gently than she expected.
 She wanted to struggle,
-but nothing below her neck would pay attention to her.
+but nothing below her neck was paying attention.
 She had a moment to wonder if she was going to wet herself, and then the status lights on the superconducting ring came on and it began to hum a deep bass tone.